Marketing & Promotions

 - Corporate banners may be permitted in designated facilities used for athletics events, as permitted by University regulations and with the approval of the Director of Athletics.

-- Any other type of display by corporations or sponsors requires the permission of the Director of Athletic Marketing & Promotions and the Director of Athletics.
-Corporate partnerships and contracts are mutually agreed upon by the Director of Athletic Marketing & Promotions and the corporate partner.
+- Any other type of display by corporations or sponsors requires the permission of the Associate Director of Athletics for Marketing & Media and the Director of Athletics.
+Corporate partnerships and contracts are mutually agreed upon by the Associate Director of Athletics for Marketing & Media and the corporate partner.

 The University's licensing program was established to protect the University's ownership interest in its names, trademarks, logos and other indicia and to generate royalty fees to support various University initiatives.

 The University has registered its trademarks, service marks and logos and has trademark ownership rights to them.
-The Director of Athletic Marketing & Promotions, in conjunction with the University's exclusive licensing agent Collegiate Licensing Company (CLC), acts as the University's licensing coordinator.
+The Associate Director of Athletics for Marketing & Media, in conjunction with the University's exclusive licensing agent Collegiate Licensing Company (CLC), acts as the University's licensing coordinator.

 All entities wishing to manufacture or sell products using the Department's marks must be licensed and pay royalties, with the exception of those producing goods for internal use by the Athletics that are not for resale.
 These individuals must be licensed, but may not need to pay royalty fees, in the discretion of the University.